Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/22my_hiring_process.md

 It has a built-in "humility check" where candidates can show that they know their limits, saying when they would need to get more information in order to comment.

-Emphasise that the candidate might not use the full hour, and that's okay.
+Emphasise that the candidate might not use the full hour, or would need more than an hour, and that's okay.
+It's a timeboxed activity to see how they think - not something that must be finished.
 Give at least 10 minutes to answer any questions they have that they didn't get to ask in the phone screen.

 The downside of this is that it requires more effort to tailor this for each candidate, so that they have at least one part in a language they are comfortable with.